Feedback Form

 PHP forms are built using HTML.
 HTML provides the structure for creating forms, while PHP handles the data once the form is submitted.
 The most common form elements are text fields, checkboxes, radio buttons, and submit buttons.

-tag, which wraps all the form elements.
-The action attribute specifies the PHP file that processes the form data, and the method attribute defines how the data is sent (GET or POST). -
+• Form Structure: A basic HTML form includes the <form> tag, which wraps all the form elements.
+The action attribute specifies the PHP file that processes the form data, and the method attribute defines how the data is sent (GET or POST).

 Form Methods: GET vs POST in PHP in Hindi